Zaurash/proj5-karaoke/README.md

-# proj4-brevet
+# proj5-karaoke

 ## IX Path

-Files may be found ix at /home/users/zgj/CIS399/Project4/proj4-brevet
+Files may be found ix at /home/users/zgj/CIS399/Project5/proj5-karaoke

 ## Authors

-Initial version by M Young; revised by Zachary Jones
+Initial version by Zachary Jones, parts of code by Michal Young

-## Files Changed

-app.py
-calc.html

-## Files added

-test_app.py

 ## File to run

-app.py
+map.py